 5. Increased Risk of Osteoporosis

-The ability of corticosteroids to decrease inflammation is a well-proven fact, however, they are also implicated in decreasing the formation of new bone mass while increasing the breakdown of old bone.
+The ability of steroids to decrease inflammation is a well-proven fact, however, they are also implicated in decreasing the formation of new bone mass while increasing the breakdown of old bone.
 They do this by decreasing the absorption of calcium and Vitamin D from food or supplements.

 Similarly, alcohol is a natural enemy of calcium.
 It affects the liver, in a way that decreases the uptake and the availability of calcium in the body thereby leading to osteoporosis.
-It also affects the levels of certain hormones and some of these hormones have an effect on bone formation.

 Side Effects Of Prednisone